paolo-hub/Displacement-Integration-for-Dynamic-Analysis/README.md

  * Wilson algorithm
  * Fourth-order Runge-Kutta algorithm

-Additionally, it performs a linear baseline correction
+Additionally, it performs a linear baseline correction of the velocity and displacement output.

 Temporal displacement histories are used for various purposes in structural engineering, such as seismic analyses that consider the effect of seismic motion propagation, typically in bridges.
 Other examples include analyses of moving components within the structure.